pulsar-xliu/filter_arxiv_by_keywords/README.md

 A python script to filter the newest arXiv papers based on keywords and categories.

 ## Usage
-After downloading the script, you need to change the lines below:
+After downloading the script,

-1. Line 9 to specify your own keywords
+1. Change Line 9 to specify your keywords
-2. Line 12 to specify your own categories
+2. Edit Line 12 to specify your category
-3. To run the script, simply execute in the terminal:
+3. Run the script in the terminal as below:
 ```
     python filter_arxiv_by_keywords.py
 ```

-4. The results will be saved as an HTML file in a folder named as your category.
-Open the HTML file with a web browser to see the results.
+4. Results will be saved as an HTML file in a folder named as your category.
+View the results with a web browser.

 ## Example Output
 ![Effects of the script](https://github.com/pulsar-xliu/filter_arxiv_by_keywords/blob/main/example_output.png)